PACKAGE LEAFLET: INFORMATION FOR THE USER

 Diarrhea, abdominal pain, indigestion, or heartburn.

-Headache, stomach ulcer, vomiting, nausea, constipation, excessive gas in the stomach or intestine, rashes, itching, dizziness, numbness, and tingling.
+Headache, stomach ulcer, vomiting, nausea, constipation, excess gas in the stomach or intestine, rash, itching, dizziness, tingling sensation, and numbness.

 Rare side effects (may affect up to 1 in 1,000 people):